Which Taxes Do Small Businesses Have to Pay?

 Here’s what to look for in a reliable accounting tool:

-- Easy to use – You don’t need to be a rocket scientist in order to use accounting software, so make sure it has a user-friendly interface that’s easy to understand.
+- Easy to use – You don’t need to be a rocket scientist to use accounting software, so make sure it has a user-friendly interface that’s easy to understand.

 - Industry-preferred – Different industries prioritize different features, which is why there are so many types of software on the market.
 Before choosing a system, find out which one is most popular with your closest competitors.

-- Backup functionality – This feature is crucial in a world where more and more small companies are hit by cybercriminal attacks;
+- Backup functionality – This feature is crucial in a world where cybercriminal attacks hit more and more small companies;

-- Customer Support – Make sure you can reach the developer anytime you have a question, or something doesn’t go according to plan.
-Software tools can have hidden bugs or faulty updates, so you should always have access to reliable support.
+- Customer Support – Ensure you can reach the developer anytime you have a question, or something doesn’t go according to plan.
+Software tools can have hidden bugs or faulty updates, so you should always have reliable support.

-- Scalability – If you plan on growing your business, make sure the software can support a more complex financial system.
+- Scalability – If you plan on growing your business, make sure the software can support a more sophisticated financial system.

 14. Don’t Take a Large Salary

-One reason many new business owners don’t pay themselves at all is that from a tax standpoint, the advantages clearly outweigh the disadvantages.
+Many new business owners don’t pay themselves because, from a tax standpoint, the advantages outweigh the disadvantages.
 To determine if you fall into this group, consider your business entity and whether it’s best to calculate your salary via the owner’s draw method or the salary method.
 Depending on these two factors, there could be more tax benefits to reinvesting most of your profits into your business rather than taking a full salary.

 The Owner’s Draw Method

 The owner’s draw method takes your salary as a percentage of the company’s profits, but only the profits and not revenue.
 Business owners who use this method are not legally obligated to withhold for Medicare, Social Security, or federal and state income taxes when they take their paychecks.
 Come tax season, however, you’ll still have to report that income and pay the equivalent taxes on it.
-You must therefore keep accurate records of your own income and consistently put money away for your upcoming tax payment.
+Therefore, you must keep accurate records of your income and consistently put money away for your future tax payment.

 The Salary Method